• Skip to primary navigation

 bowl of walnut meat on a table surrounded by loaded nachos, cheese sauce, and spoons

-Can I use this meat substitute in stews like chili or make meatballs and burgers?
+Can I use walnut meat in stews like chili or make meatballs and burgers?

 Because of the mushrooms, I do not recommend freezing this particular recipe.
 Freezing mushrooms changes the texture and may become slightly softer or more tender upon thawing.